 What They Found

-They found that oxygen carriers like perfluorocarbons and hemoglobin exhibit high-efficiency oxygen delivery, excellent biocompatibility, and cost-effectiveness, holding significant potential for clinical applications.
+They found that oxygen carriers like perfluorocarbons and haemoglobin exhibit high-efficiency oxygen delivery, excellent biocompatibility, and cost-effectiveness, holding significant potential for clinical applications.
 The review systematically elaborated on diversified oxygen delivery strategies and quantitatively compared their capabilities, highlighting multiple synergistic biological effects.

 Canadian Relevance